RebootJeff/rebootjeff.github.io/source/_posts/2013-09-10-coding-bootcamp-research-admissions-processes-applications-and-interviews-part-1.markdown

 # Interviews

 It's important to consider that **the interview process is as much an opportunity for them to wow you as it is a time for you to impress them.** This is why I looked forward to each interview.
 I couldn't wait to be wowed.
-This is also why I was disappointed when App Academy put another challenge in my path towards an interview.

 Before each interview, I reviewed my research on the particular bootcamp.
 I re-visited the bootcamp's website and their blog to find nuggets of info worth asking them about.
 A lot of my questions probed for elaboration on something very specific to the bootcamp in question.